-- Certificate management it allows the Stork server to export keys, certificates and tokens that are used to secure communication between Stork server and Stork agents. - Database Creation it facilitates creating a new database for the Stork Server, and a user that can access this database with a generated password stork-tool takes the following arguments (equivalent environment variables are listed in square brackets, where applicable):

-• Database migration - it allows database schema migrations to be performed, overwriting the database schema version and getting its current value.
+- Certificate management it allows the Stork server to export keys, certificates and tokens that are used to secure communication between Stork server and Stork agents. - Database Creation it facilitates creating a new database for the Stork Server, and a user that can access this database with a generated password - Database migration it allows database schema migrations to be performed, overwriting the database schema version and getting its current value.
 There is normally no need to use this, as the Stork server always runs the migration scripts on startup.